augustepoiroux/mitsuba_global_optimization/notes.md

 # Notes

+- mc with gradient descent
+- use gradient information to see if a subset of parameters converged compute moments of the gradient -> variance in the current rendering setting -> augment the parameters?

 observations:

 - depending on the spp parameter, there exist sometimes converged parameters that have a better loss than the reference parameters